asreview/asreview/docs/source/installation.rst

     python --version

 .. figure:: ../images/installation/check_python_version.PNG
    :alt:

-Now, if the command returns you have a Python version is 3.6 or higher, you can go to the :ref:`next-section`.**
+Now, if the command returns you have a Python version is 3.6 or higher, you can go to the :ref:`next-section <next section>`.

 However, if the command returns something like ``'python' is not recognized as an internal or external command, operable program or batch file.``, you will still have to install Python.